 What treatments are available?

 The treatment that is right for you will depend on your age, general health, hearing status, and the tumor size.
 The larger the tumor, the more complex the treatment.
 Therefore, early recognition, diagnosis, and treatment are essential.
 Because patients and acoustic neuromas differ, it is important to seek treatment at a medical center that offers the full range of options, including surgery, radiosurgery, and hearing or facial rehabilitation.
 A neurosurgeon, otologic surgeon, and radiation oncologist work as a team to treat acoustic neuromas.

-Acoustic neuromas that are small and associated with few symptoms may be observed with MRI scans every year until tumor growth or symptoms change.
+Acoustic neuromas that are small and have few symptoms may be observed with MRI scans every year until tumor growth or symptoms change.
 The average acoustic neuroma growth rate is 0.66 to 1.5 mm per year.
 In 40% to 50% of observed patients, tumor growth or progression of symptoms will prompt the need for surgery or radiosurgery.
 Observation may be the best option for older patients with other health conditions or patients with a tumor in their only hearing ear.

 Surgical removal is a common treatment for acoustic neuromas, especially large ones.
 Priorities in surgery are: first, the maintenance of facial nerve function; second, the preservation of socially useful hearing in the affected ear; and third, complete tumor removal.
 While total tumor removal may result in a cure, it also carries a higher risk of hearing and facial nerve damage.
 During tumor removal, a probe is used to stimulate and monitor the nerves and brainstem function.
 Because acoustic tumors grow slowly, small remnants of tumor capsule may be left attached to critical nerves.
 Partial or near-total removal has been advocated to reduce the chances of facial nerve damage.
 If the tumor remnant grows, radiosurgery may be used.

 There are several surgical approaches to opening the skull (craniotomy) and removing the tumor (Fig. 3).
 The choice of a particular approach depends on the tumor size, tumor position, and hearing status.